 Copper is non-magnetic and non-sparking.
 Because of this, it is used in special tools and military applications.

 Copper and its alloys, such as brass, are used for jewellery and ornaments.
 They have an attractive golden colour which varies with the copper content.
 They have a good resistance to tarnishing making them last a long a time.

-Copper is infinitely recyclable without any loss of properties.
-Around 40% of Europe’s demand is met from recycled copper.
+Copper is highly recyclable without any loss of properties.
+Close to 50% of Europe’s demand is met from recycled copper.

 Copper can act as a catalyst –a substance that can speed up a chemical reaction and improve its efficiency.
 It does so by reducing the activation energy.
 Copper speeds up the reaction between zinc and dilute sulfuric acid.
 It is found in some enzymes, one of which is involved in respiration.